 Unlike the main restaurant, you don't need a reservation, but be ready to wait during busy periods.
 There are a selection of rock oysters year-round, as well as the native offerings served September-April.
 We rarely pass the chance to scoff six Jersey Pearl oysters with a glass of house champagne for £19.75.

-If you thought 101 was old (see Bentley's on this list), then get ready to deliver serious birthday bumps to Wiltons which celebrates its 275th birthday this year.
+If you thought 101 was old (see Bentley's on this list), then get ready to deliver serious birthday bumps to Wiltons which celebrated its 275th birthday in 2017.
 Starting life in 1742 as a mere street food stall, Wiltons has since expanded, moved and moved some more, settling in to its current site on Jermyn Street in 1964.

 Being operational across four different centuries is a unique boast that comes with a certain level of assurance - you just know they have oyster serving down to a fine art.
 Loch Ryan and West Mersey natives are currently on the menu, alongside cooked options including Rockefeller, Kilpatrick and Beau Brummell.
 Grab a seat at the bar to watch the restaurant's experts shuck away throughout service while you enjoy your wares.
 You've waited long enough.

 For mere swank-factor, Scott's tops the list.
 We're talking about oysters in Mayfair for heaven's sake.
-We once noted that "everyone in this restaurant is beautiful and thin, sucking back oysters and champagne like they're going out of fashion" and we can't say much has changed since then.
+Londonist's Helen Graves once noted that "everyone in this restaurant is beautiful and thin, sucking back oysters and champagne like they're going out of fashion" and we can't say much has changed since then.

 But its extravagance is met with warm service and truly excellent seafood.
 The oysters are given centre stage and arrive nestled amongst ice on a beautiful, tiered high-plate (accompanied by wild boar sausages, if you've opted for the Mixed Platter).
 It's decadent and high-end, but there's a more than willing audience ready to pay the price.